Frederick County County Council

 Taxation and regulatory policies are driving away families, businesses, and retirees in alarming numbers.
 We need to better provide for our retirees and make living in Frederick County more affordable to retirees.

 We all want our children to have an excellent education but what we are witnessing is a lack of accountability by administrators in the schools.
 Curriculum should be public knowledge so we know what our children are learning.
 I support publicizing FCPS curriculum for each class.
 If anything, to give the parents an opportunity to learn alongside their children and be of assistance.

 I want to reverse course at Winchester Hall.
 We cannot continue to go full-steam ahead and overgrow this county.
-To that end, I will tirelessly work to keep our hard working farmers safe from the hands of eager developers looking to strike deals and throw up thousands of housing units.
+To that end, I will tirelessly work to keep our hard working farmers and property owners safe from the overreach of county government.
+Especially, when those property owners have demonstrated outstanding tewardship of their land.

 I moved here from Montgomery County because of the natural beauty and blend of agricultural/commercial.
 I want to keep it that way.

 Please explore the site to find out more about my candidacy.